 The vendor tried to rely on the inclusion of the Yarra Valley Water Certificate in the vendor statement which indicated that the property was not connected to the mains sewerage.
 The judge found that the inclusion of this certificate did not overcome the false representation in the vendors statement itself.

 The judge rejected the vendors claim that the purchaser was in substantially as good a position as if the vendor had complied with the Act.
 The costs to the purchaser of connecting to mains sewerage would be significant and having a septic tank system affects the property value, in the negative.
 Further, there were ongoing inspection, maintenance and cleansing requirements for the septic tank system that were not disclosed to the purchaser.

 The purchaser was entitled to end the contract and reclaim his deposit.
 Further, the purchaser was able to claim legal costs against the vendor.
 This case is a reminder that it is extremely important for all services to be correctly disclosed in the vendors statement to avoid the contract being terminated by the purchaser pursuant to section 32K of the Act.

-For further information on disclosure requirements in vendors statements and termination of contracts, please contact our senior property solicitor, Carly Burke at email@example.com or on 5303 0284.
+For further information on disclosure requirements in vendors statements and termination of contracts, please contact us on 5303 0281 or at email@example.com.